 Soup Mix.
 During soup production, we mix a nutritious vegetable soup.
-We continue to rely on God for the provision of the necessary product.
-Dried vegetables, pasta, legumes, herbs and spices all form part of the mix.
+We continue to rely on God for the provision of necessary products.
+Dried vegetables, pasta, legumes, herbs, and spices all form part of the mix.
 You can view more information about the soup season here.

 Trays and Pallets.
 A key factor for the fruit season is to have enough strong trays for drying our fruit.
 During processing time, older trays can break.
 Each year we need to repair or replace these broken or worn out trays and pallets.

 Maintenance.
-A lot goes into maintaining this ministry and keeping everything shipshape.
-We are always in need of maintenance workers and volunteers, whether you are a skilled craftsman or a willing helping hand.
-We need maintenance throughout the year, especially during October through December.
+Maintaining this ministry and keeping everything shipshape requires much work.
+We are always in need of maintenance workers, and volunteers, whether you are a skilled craftsman or a willing helping hand.
+We need maintenance throughout the whole year.